Learning Python

 Conclusion

-If I were to go any further in my studies, I think I’d tackle the Django framework since I’ve been told by some more dedicated Python programmers that it is essential.
+If I were to go any further in my studies, I think I’d tackle the Django framework since I’ve been told by some more dedicated Python programmers that it is essential to know.
 The only issue is that as of this writing I think its still not fully ported to Python 3.x?
-Well, it’s worth a look anyway to get a handle on how it works, though I probably won’t be using Python much if at all in my new role, it never hurts to learn something new.
+Well, it’s worth a look anyway to get a handle on how web frameworks are used in Python, though I probably won’t be using Python much if at all in my new role (Java-based development shop), it never hurts to learn something new.

 Related articles